esdcskp-edscpcs/skp/_guides/create-self-signed-certs-win10.md

 6. In the left panel, open (but don't navigate to) Certificates - Local Computer → Trusted Root Certification Authorities → Certificates

-7. With the right mouse button, drag and drop the certificate to the location opened in the previous step.
+7. With the right mouse button, drag and drop the certificate from **Personal → Certificates** to **Trusted Root Certification Authorities  → Certificates** opened in the previous step.

 8. Select "Copy Here" in the popup menu.